louischarnay/IUT-localhost-project/README.md

   </a>
 </p>

-> Recommandation system with web interface based on general streaming website functions.
+> Recommandation system with web interface based on general streaming website functions using TMDB API.

 ## Authors